valdian/angular-auth-oidc-client/docs/silent-renew.md

 ## Silent Renew Code Flow with PKCE with refresh tokens

-No iframes are used for this flow, the the renew only needs to be configured in the app module.
+No iframes are used for this flow, the renew only needs to be configured in the app module.

 ## Silent Renew Implicit Flow